 - Remove the polenta from the heat and stir in the courgette and cheese mixture.

 - Grease a 19cm / 7.5 inch cake tin with olive oil, pour in the polenta mixture and smooth the top.
 Leave to cool and when it reaches room temperature, place in the fridge for at least half an hour.

 - Whilst the polenta is setting, make the ketchup.
-Heat 2 tbsp olive oil in a small pan, add the garlic and chilli and cook gently for 2-3 minutes.
+Heat 2 tablespoon olive oil in a small pan, add the garlic and chilli and cook gently for 2-3 minutes.
 Add the passata, balsamic vinegar, sugar and olives and simmer gently for 10-15 minutes.